broadinstitute/import-service/README.md

 # import-service
 Terra Import Service.
 Tech doc [here](https://docs.google.com/document/d/1MeL9J5UqhtCg6SLD2Z9S_SsX3L9jYlZnSpfn2HJptc8/edit#).

-### Repo structure
+## Finding your way around

+All Python code lives in `functions/`.
+Other elements of this service, like deployment scripts, can be found in the root of the repo.

 `functions/main.py` is the entrypoint file for all cloud functions in this repo.
 Each function in this file corresponds to a single deployed cloud function.
+The implementation of each can be found in its corresponding module, e.g. the import service is in `functions/service.py`.

-Code shared by cloud functions is in `functions/common`.
+Code shared across multiple cloud functions is in `functions/common/`.

+Tests live in `functions/tests/`.
+The special file `functions/conftest.py` is pytest's configuration and fixture-definition file.

-### Developer notes
+## Developer notes

-#### First time setup
+### First time setup

 Create and activate the Python virtualenvironment: